 (1854-55), and Aghavnie Yeghenian’s The Red Flag of Ararat

 (1932).
 All three books were published by the Gomidas Institute in London.
-In addition, Pietro has written analyses on Russia and the former Soviet region for various news publications, including The Nation
+In addition, Pietro has written analyses on Russia and the former Soviet region for various news publications, including The Nation, The Plain Dealer

 , and he has appeared as a guest on The John Batchelor Show